OpenMW/openmw/README.txt

 See also the changelog at the end.

-Note: if you are using a localized (non-English) version of Morrowind, the default starting cell (Sud) might not exist, and the esmtool will probably fail with UTF errors, since the system currently expects UTF8 input.
+Note: if you are using a localized (non-English) version of Morrowind, the default starting cell (Sud) might not exist, and the esmtool program will probably fail with UTF errors.
 This will be fixed in a future release - I have even added localized support as one of the major goals on the web page.